Psharp1004/Planet-Model/README.txt

 Picking: N/A
 Advanced Camera control: swim-mode / scene rotation
 Shaders: Shading, height dependent.
-To be done: height dependent texture mapping, normal maps and texture maps to be directly imported from gridBox.
+To be done: (K/I) scene rotation - rotate the globe vertically height dependent texture mapping, normal maps and texture maps to be directly imported from gridBox.

 Reference: